robotpilab/forkedweb/content/post/paper-non-parametric-self-identification-and-model-predictive-control-of-dexterous-in-hand-manipulation-has-been-accepted-by-ieee-rsj-iros/index.md

 ---
-title: Paper Non-Parametric Self-Identification and Model Predictive Control of Dexterous In-Hand Manipulation has been accepted by IEEE/RSJ IROS
+title: Our Paper "Non-Parametric Self-Identification and Model Predictive Control of Dexterous In-Hand Manipulation" has been accepted by IEEE/RSJ IROS
 date: 2023-06-21T22:10:07.833Z
 image:
   focal_point: top